 Was it really as we are led to believe?

-There is a "standard" account of the Isle of Wight disease and it goes something like this........It was variously referred to as a disease, epidemic or malady of honey bees that appeared to have several different symptoms.
+There is a "standard" account, with a few variations, of the Isle of Wight disease and it goes something like this........It was variously referred to as a disease, epidemic or malady of honey bees that appeared to have several different symptoms.
 This often resulted in the death of the colony, both summer and winter.
 Depending on the source, it appears to have first been noticed in about 1902 in Derbyshire, but in 1904 in the Isle of Wight and lasted for about 20 years.
 It was described by many writers as "highly infectious" and was said to have caused the extinction of the "Old British Black" bees (Amm).

 When I started beekeeping I knew a local farmer who had 3 empty WBC hives in a barn.
 He had kept bees, but they had died out several years previously.
-He wouldn't let me have them, even though he never intended to use them again because he said they had died of IoW disease and I would lose any bees I put in them!
+He wouldn't let me have them, even though he never intended to use them again, because he said they had died of IoW disease and I would lose any bees I put in them!
 That man was probably born in the late 1920s, so his bees couldn't have had IoW disease.
-This shows how little ordinary beekeepers knew of the situation, how frightened they were and how myths are kept going.
+This shows how little ordinary beekeepers knew of the situation, how frightened they were and how myths are perpetuated.

 After keeping bees for some time unmedicated and without the signs of IoW disease, I started to think about it and do a bit more reading.
 There seemed to be several symptoms reported that suggested there may be more than one cause.
 In most accounts only acarine was mentioned and still is!
 In others nosema was mentioned.
 They have different symptoms and weren't supposed to be major problems during the summer when IoW often showed.
 What I can't understand is why there is little or no reference to wild colonies dying.